indimail/indimail-virtualdomains/README.md

 ## Setup & Configuration

 You are here because you decided to do a complete source installation.
 If you use source installation method, you need to setup various configuration and services.
-You can configure indimail-mta using /usr/sbin/svctool. `svctool` is a general purpose utility to configure indimail-mta services.
+You can configure indimail/indimail-mta using /usr/sbin/svctool. `svctool` is a general purpose utility to configure indimail/indimail-mta services.

 You can also run the script `create_services` which invokes svctool to setup few default services to start a fully configured system. `create_services` will also put a systemd unit file `svscan.service` in `/lib/systemd/system`.